RodrigoEHN/BaulaRentals/README.md

 # Baula Rentals

-Baula Rentals is a monolithic real estate web application built using an MVC architecture pattern.
-The project focuses on backend structure, reusable middleware, and server-side rendering using Pug.
+Baula Rentals is a monolithic real estate web application built using an MVC architecture pattern with server-side rendering and JWT-based authentication.

+The project focuses on backend structure, reusable middleware, secure route handling, and clean separation of concerns.

 ## Architecture

 The application follows a traditional MVC pattern:

-- Models: Handle database logic and data structure
+- Models: Manage database interaction and data structure
-- Controllers: Manage request handling and business logic
+- Controllers: Handle request logic and business rules
 - Views: Rendered using Pug templating
-- Middleware: Reusable request validation and authentication logic
+- Middleware: Reusable validation and authentication logic

-This structure helps maintain clear separation of concerns and scalable organization as the project grows.
+Authentication is implemented using JWT tokens, protecting routes and validating user sessions securely.

 ## Features

+- MVC project structure
-- Server-side rendered views using Pug
+- Server-side rendering with Pug
+- JWT authentication and protected routes
+- Reusable middleware functions
 - Structured routing and controller separation
-- Reusable middleware functions
-- Database models for property management
+- Database integration for property management
-- Modular project organization

 ## Tech Stack